I tried having AI determine IAM role permissions via a "harness" using AgentCore integration with Step Functions

 }

-Specify an existing IAM role in your own account and execute.
-Creating a new role is not necessary.
+Specify an existing IAM role in your own account to execute.
+Creating a new role is not required.

 aws stepfunctions start-execution \